labthings/picamerax/docs/api_vcsmobj.rst

 API - vcsmobj
 =============

-.. module:: picamera.vcsmobj
+.. module:: picamerax.vcsmobj

-.. currentmodule:: picamera.vcsmobj
+.. currentmodule:: picamerax.vcsmobj

 This module provides an object-oriented interface to the VideoCore shared memory API, to make it simpler to use from Python.